hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250819463v2-she-was-useful-but-a-bit-too-optimistic-augmenting-design-with-inter.md

 ---
 layout: default
-title: "She was useful, but a bit too optimistic": Augmenting Design with Interactive Virtual Personas
+title: "\"She was useful, but a bit too optimistic\": Augmenting Design with Interactive Virtual Personas"
 ---

 # "She was useful, but a bit too optimistic": Augmenting Design with Interactive Virtual Personas